biopython/biopython.github.io/wiki/Contributing.md

     bug reports.

 If all these terms seem acceptable, please send a description of your code to biopython-dev@biopython.org.
+Be sure to subscribe to biopython-dev before sending a message, otherwise your message will be discarded by the mail server (this was done to avoid spam on the mailing list).
 Don't send the code directly to biopython-dev; it tends to get lost there.
 If you have a patch for existing Biopython code, please use Bugzilla (see "Bugs") to submit it.

 ### Coding conventions